-Commercial / Flex-Office
+Commercial Flex Space

-Over 200,000 square feet of flex-office is proposed based on market demand to meet the needs of growing businesses in this area.
-Potential tenants will range from professional office to makerspace, to warehouse and storage space.
+Over 191,000 square feet of flex space is proposed based on market demand to meet the needs of growing businesses in this area.
+Potential tenants will range from local restaurants and retail to professional office to warehouse and storage space.
 The size of the individual spaces will vary depending on demand starting at 2,500 square feet up to 32,000 square feet.
+Smaller footprint tenants are proposed at flex space buildings A and B, while flex space building C is designed for larger light industrial and warehousing businesses.
 To meet the needs of the potential tenants, a central loading and unloading service corridor is proposed.
 Within the service corridor, tenants would have roll up doors, their own solid waste and recycling, and employee parking.
-Guest parking for the flex office would mainly be between the flex-office building and townhomes.
-Flexibility is vital to success, and so we would not restrict restaurants or retail from occupying a flex-office space if desired.
+Guest parking for the flex space would mainly be between the flex space building A+B and the townhomes and the flex space building C and Georgia Power parcel.
+The flex space around the courtyard and adjacent to the community green and multiuse path trailhead is specifically tailored for retail + restaurant.
+In addition, along the edges of the community green are locations for food trucks, pop-up retail or small 200-400 sf incubator buildings.